Jigger Johnson

-Albert Lewis Johnson (18711935), better known as Jigger Johnson (also nicknamed Wildcat Johnson, Jigger Jones, or simply The Jigger), was a legendary logging foreman, trapper, and fire warden for the U.S. Forest Service who was known throughout the American East for his many off-the-job exploits, such as catching bobcats alive barehanded, and drunken brawls.
+Albert Lewis Johnson.
+(May 12, 1871 – March 30, 1935), better known as Jigger Johnson (also nicknamed Wildcat Johnson, Jigger Jones, or simply The Jigger), was a legendary logging foreman, trapper, and fire warden for the U.S. Forest Service who was known throughout the American East for his many off-the-job exploits, such as catching bobcats alive barehanded, and drunken brawls.

 Logging historians, such as Stewart Holbrook, Robert Pike, and others, have called him "the last lumberjack" of the old-fashioned type who "cut a swath of timber from Maine to Oregon" and "yelled like crazy devils every spring when they pounded the bars in Bangor, Saginaw, St. Paul, and Seattle".

 The U.S. Forest Service maintains the Jigger Johnson Campground in the White Mountain National Forest, which they named in honor of him.

 Early life

-Albert "Jigger" Johnson was born on May 12, 1871, in Fryeburg, Maine to parents of Yankee stock.
+Albert "Jigger" Johnson was born on May 12, 1871, in Fryeburg, Maine, to parents of Yankee stock.
 According to legend, when Jigger was born he came out of his mother's womb with a wad of tobacco in his lip, caulk boots on his feet, and a peavey in one hand and an axe in the other.
 Another legend states that he only had two formal days of schooling.
 On the first day, the Jigger forgot his books, and on the second day the teacher was out sick.

 At the young age of 12, he went to work in the woods as a "cookee", or cook's assistant, at a lumber camp in Milan, New Hampshire.
 Jigger's duties as cookee required him to help the cook prepare food, serve the loggers their meals, clean the dishes after mealtime, and to chop fire wood during any spare time.

-During meals, it was forbidden for the loggers to converse with one another, due to it interfering with the cook and cookee's job.
+During meals, it was forbidden for the loggers to converse with one another; they were expected to finish eating as quickly as possible and get back to cutting wood.
 One evening, a few newcomers decided to talk during dinner, and continued to talk after the young Jigger politely asked them to stop.
 One logger started arguing with the boy Jigger, and the next thing the loggers knew was that the youth had jumped onto the fully grown man and sunk his teeth into his ear.
 After the other men separated the two, part of the man's ear remained in Jigger's mouth.

 The other loggers were so impressed that a young boy would even attempt to take on a fully grown man that they all combined a portion of their wages and bought the Jigger a can of chewing tobacco.
-Later loggers would say that because of this, men who fought Jigger would never caulk his face, from fear of his teeth.
+Later loggers would say that because of this, men who fought Jigger would never get their caulk boots near his face, due to fear of his teeth—Jigger claimed he could chew "though boot, hide, an' all."